Harshvardhan-kode/Task-3-Infosec/levels 6 → 10.md

 ## Challenge: Bandit Level 9 → Level 10

-Encoding data inside files does not secure it; inspection tools reveal embedded secrets
+Hiding data in unusual file formats does not prevent access.

 **Commands Used:**
 ```bash